 Mario Lurig: Building an E-Book from HTML: Sample Code.

-Alina Padilla of Precise Edit on Converting to Kindle.
+Alina Padilla of Precise Edit on Converting

-(Tho, the standard Amaya html editor from W3C put me to the trouble of modifying some parsing errors, in these mark-ups.)
+put me to the trouble of modifying some parsing errors, in these mark-ups.)

 Scarlet Cox: Self-Publisher Tax ID needed, but I’m not a US Citizen!
 Help!

 Not til coming of age did I form a purpose in life.
-Not til I secured a college place, which my grades didn't merit, was I in a position to think of having aims.
+Not til I had secured a college place, which my grades didn't merit, was I even in a position to think of having aims.
 Sociologists in a little college in Manchester were kind enuf to rescue me, like a stranded seal, tho I turned out a disappointment to them (not to mention myself).

 Further education gave me a good grounding in the filosofy of scientific method and basic practical statistics, even putting my lazy head onto proportional representation.
 Sooner or later, these were to become elements of a lifetime preoccupation.

-it is hardly an exaggeration to say that I originally owed everything, my reaction included, as a thinker, to that social science course.
-I objected to their dualism of science and ethics, the besetting sin of academe.
+it is hardly an exaggeration to say that I originally owed everything, my

 As age began to tell, I was getting stuck, until the Internet and the World Wide Web.
 As for billions of other folks, the web has been a life changer for me.
 Having a public forum, at last, was the incentive I needed to explain scientific ideas to myself precisely enuf to serve as possible explanations to other people.